-Direct Mail is by far the best method for acquiring new customers.
-The power of direct mail in growing car count is unparalleled.
-Direct Mail offers a targeted approach by allowing you to get your message and offer in front of your most profitable, long-term customers.
-According to the Direct Marketing Association, the read rates on direct mail postcards are 56 percent.
+is unparalleled.
+Direct Mail offers a most profitable, long-term customers.
+Association, the read rates on direct mail postcards are 56 percent.
 To achieve high response rates, you must include a strong call to action and make it visually compelling.
 It is important to use professional designers to help build your business credibility.
 The other big benefit of direct mail is the ability to track calls and measure the effectiveness of your campaign.
 You should only consider a provider that offers a variety of tracking tools to help you measure your campaigns.
-Direct mail tracking has become very sophisticated providing analytics such as:
+Direct mail tracking analytics such as:

-- number of call responses,
+- " number of call responses,

-- call conversation analysis for training purposes,
+- training purposes,

-- new customer acquisition rates, >>
+- " new customer acquisition rates,

 - estimated customer lifetime value,

 - market penetration rates and so much more.